-- where a ground floor dwelling extension (or multiple ground floor dwelling extensions) is greater than 20 m2 and below the nominal flood protection level the owner must: - use water resistant materials up to the nominal flood protection level. - within the FO areas obtain approval from the responsible authority and the floodplain management authority. - the construction of the ground floor area of any dwelling extension (single or multiple), which is more than 300 millimetres below the 100-year ARI flood level and greater than 20 m to the existing dwelling at 29th July 1999, must be set at least to the nominal flood protection level as determined by the floodplain management authority or a higher level as determined by the responsible authority. - the construction of the ground floor area of any dwelling extension (single or multiple) between the 100-year ARI flood level and 300 millimetres below the 100-year ARI flood level, must not be more than 40 m greater than the existing dwelling at 29th July 1999.
-Where a dwelling extension (or multiple extensions) is greater than 20 m and below the nominal flood protection level the owner must: - enter into an agreement with Council under Section 173 of the Planning and Environment Act 1987, stating that combined ground floor area of the constructed extension together with any future extensions, must not be lower than the highest existing ground floor level, and must not exceed 40 m.
-Extensions beyond 40 m must be set at least to the nominal flood protection level. - the construction of the ground floor area of any dwelling extension (single or multiple) between the 100-year ARI flood level and the nominal flood protection level, must not be more than 80 m to the existing dwelling at 29th July 1999.
-Where a dwelling extension (or multiple extensions) is greater than $20~\text{m}^2$ and below the nominal flood protection level the owner must:
+- where a dwelling extension (or multiple extensions) is greater than 20 m2 and below the nominal flood protection level the owner must: - use water resistant materials up to the nominal flood protection level. - within the FO areas obtain approval from the responsible authority and the floodplain management authority. - the construction of the ground floor area of any dwelling extension (single or multiple), which is more than 300 millimetres below the 100-year ARI flood level and greater than 20 m2 to the existing dwelling at 1st October 1998, must be set at least to the nominal flood protection level as determined by the floodplain management authority or a higher level as determined by the responsible authority. - the construction of the ground floor area of any dwelling extension (single or multiple) between the 100-year ARI flood level and 300 millimetres below the 100-year ARI flood level, must not be more than 40 m2 greater than the existing dwelling at 1st October 1998.
+Where a dwelling extension (or multiple extensions) is greater than 20 m2 and below the nominal flood protection level the owner must:

-enter into an agreement with Council under Section 173 of the Planning and Environment Act 1987, stating that combined ground floor area of the constructed extension together with any future extensions, must not be lower than the highest existing ground floor level, and must not exceed 80 m.
-Extensions beyond 80 m must be set at least to the nominal flood protection level.
+- enter into an agreement with Council under Section 173 of the Planning and Environment Act 1987, stating that combined ground floor area of the constructed extension together with any future extensions, must not be lower than the highest existing ground floor level, and must not exceed 40 m2.
+Extensions beyond 40 m2 must be set at least to the nominal flood protection level. - the construction of the ground floor area of any dwelling extension (single or multiple) between the 100-year ARI flood level and the nominal flood protection level, must not be more than 80 m2 to the existing dwelling at 1st October 1998.
+Where a dwelling extension (or multiple extensions) is greater than 20 m2 and below the nominal flood protection level the owner must: - enter into an agreement with Council under Section 173 of the Planning and Environment Act 1987, stating that combined ground floor area of the constructed extension together with any future extensions, must not be lower than the highest existing ground floor level, and must not exceed 80 m2.
+Extensions beyond 80 m2 must be set at least to the nominal flood protection level.